gatsbyjs/gatsby/packages/gatsby-plugin-less/README.md

 ### v2.0.0

+- to work with v2 you have to install the next branch `npm install --save gatsby-plugin-less@next`

 - `less` is moved to a peer dependency.
 Installing the package alongside `gatsby-plugin-less` is now required.
 Use `npm install --save less`